 Application: Teach your children a sign of maturity is when they become accountable for their actions.
 A person who is accountable for their actions will receive more responsibility.
 A child who is not accountable for their actions is not ready for more responsibility and lose what they have in life (Luke 16:10-12).

-Discipline #6 – Decisions: Instruct your children to seek counsel from older individuals (Grandparents, Parents, Mentors, and etc.) to help them make wise decisions concerning life, relationships are vocation decisions.
-When there is no one to help them seek God in prayer so they can make the right decisions to go in the right direction in their life (Proverbs 3:5-6).
+Discipline #6 – Decisions: Instruct your children to seek counsel from older individuals (Grandparents, Parents, Mentors, and etc.) to help them make wise decisions concerning life, relationships or vocation decisions.
+When there is no one to help them, seek God in prayer so they can make the right decisions to go in the right direction in their life (Proverbs 3:5-6).

 Discipline #7 – Education: Instruct your children to excel in their academics (Proverbs 22:29).